JohannesEbke/app_json_file_cache/README.rst

 Provides a function decorator that caches the return value in a JSON file in the appropriate application cache directory.

-It requires all function parameters and return values to be encodeable to JSON, so that the cache is human-readable.
+It requires all function parameters and return values to be encodeable to JSON, so that the cache content is human-readable.
+The file names are based on a SHA512 hash of the function parameters.

 It supports a "vary" guard value (e.g. a data model version) that protects against using old versions of cache.